calorious/bmi/README.md

 # bmi
-php function for calculating Body Mass Index
+A php function for calculating Body Mass Index.
+Used on <a href="http://calorious.com">Calorious.com</a>